• Skip to primary navigation

 What type of cucumbers to use

-Needless to say, oi sobagi is best made in the summer when cucumbers are in their peak season.
+Oi sobagi is best made in the summer when cucumbers are in their peak season.
 I usually make it with Korean cucumbers I grow in my backyard.
-When they are in season, you may be able to find them in Korean markets.
+When they are in season, you may find them in Korean markets.
 They are long and slender with thin whitish/pale green skin.
 The flesh is thick, but less seedy than other cucumbers.
 I love how crisp, juicy, and sweet they are!

 When Korean cucumbers are not available, Kirby (aka pickling) cucumbers are the next best thing to use.
 Always look for cucumbers that are firm and slender.